Need help? Email the Webmaster

 The introduction of DNA sequencing instruments capable of producing millions of DNA sequence reads in a single run has profoundly altered the landscape of genetics and cancer biology.
 Complex questions can now be answered at previously unthinkable speeds and a fraction of their former cost.
 At the Sequencing Facility, NCI researchers are provided access to the latest technologies, with consultation and Q&A services available throughout the design and execution of sequencing projects.

-- Read lengths averaging greater than 20,000 bases per molecule, with maximum read lengths > 80,000 bases, facilitate genome assembly and mapping of repetitive regions
+- Polymerase read lengths averaging greater than 120,000 bases per molecule, with maximum read lengths > 200,000 bases for high fidelity circular consensus reads, facilitate genome assembly and mapping of repetitive regions.

 No FAQs have been provided by the service area.